helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

 **Input file**: a returns item dataset in CSV format, containing one row per SKU with the columns sku_id, l, w, h, and quantity.
 - Dimensions (l, w, h) must be in millimetres.
-- 'quantity' must be an integer representing the number of returned units for that SKU.
+- quantity must be an integer representing the number of returned units for that SKU.

 **Launch**: run the optimiser script directly from a terminal and provide the path to your returns dataset when requested.
 **Output**: the console displays the proposed set of five optimised boxes, any safety box added for outliers, and a summary report of usage and average void fill, including metrics with and without the safety box.